Here is a collection of Irish toasts and blessings to help you ring in the New Year, with a little bit of Irish wit and wisdom.

 Counting Our Blessings

-Here's a beautiful saying about how to look on the positive rather than the negative when looking forward to a New Year.
+Here's a beautiful saying about how to look on the positive rather than the negative side of life when anticipating the New Year and all that it may hold for us.

 "Count your blessings instead of your crosses.